-🔀 Overlord - Runtime Gover 🗙 📃 - - ×
+🔀 Overlord - Runtime Gover 🗙 🗔 - • ×

-🚱 📎 🧭 🗋 localhost:8080/rtgov-ui/#situationDetails;id=d47e6dd8-c092-4160-942d-dc45cfaea806 ☆ 😫 🔳
+😵 📎 🧭 🗋 localhost: 8080/rtgov-ui/#situationDetails;id=d47e6dd8-c092-4160-942d-dc45cfaea806 ☆ 😂 🔳

-JBoss Overlord Runtime Governance Runtime Governance 1 admin v
+JBoss Overlord Runtime Governance Runtime Governance 1 admin 🗸

 Dashboard / Situations - / Situation Details

-Image: Second

-1 k?xml version="1.0" encoding="UTF-8"?> <orders:submitorder xmlns:orders="urn:switchyard-quickstart-demo:orders:1.0"> 2 <order> 3 <order action<="" td=""> 4 <itemic4sutter< itemid=""> 5 <order action<="" td=""> 6 <customerx>Alice 7 </customerx></order> 8 </itemic4sutter<></order></order></orders:submitorder> T
+Exception Details Call Trace Message Message

+1 <?xml version="1.0" encoding="UTF-8"?><orders:submitorder xmlns:orders="urn:switchyard-quickstart-demo:orders:1.0"> 2</orders:submitorder>

+Resubmit

 © JBoss Overlord 2013-4

-If the service and operation, associated with the situation, supports resubmission of the messages (i.e. if a SwitchYard service, then it would need to have an SCA binding and the operation would need to be one-way), then the user will be able to edit the message content and press the Resubmit button.
+If the service and operation, associated with the situation, supports resubmission of the messages (i.e. if a SwitchYard service, then it would need to have an SCA binding and the operation would need to be one-way), and the Situation is not in a RESOLVED state, then the user will be able to edit the message content and press the Resubmit button.
 This will result in resubmission information being displayed: